Tooling: Scaling Agent Primitives

 - Runtime Environments → Agent CLI Runtimes (Codex CLI, Claude Code, etc.)

-- Package Management → AWD CLI (distribution and orchestration layer)
+- Package Management → APM CLI (distribution and orchestration layer)

 - Thriving Ecosystem → Shared libraries, tools, and community packages